-The majority of DJs get their music from paid and free online resources.
+The majority of DJs get their music from paid and free online resources like DJ pools.
 They purchase music, per song, per month on a subscription basis or download it legally for free.
-DJs also receive music from record labels and use their own if they’re also producers as well as DJs.
+DJs also receive music from record labels and use their own if they’re producers as well as DJs.

-Here’s a comprehensive list of some of the best places to download music as a DJ.
+Here’s our comprehensive list of the best places to download music as a DJ.

 Let’s get started!